 X-ray diffraction (XRD) is a powerful nondestructive technique for characterizing crystalline materials.
-It provides information on crystal structure, phase, preferred crystal orientation (texture), and other structural parameters, such as average grain size, crystallinity, strain, and crystal defects.
-X-ray diffraction peaks are produced by constructive interference of a monochromatic beam of X-rays diffracted at specific angles from each set of lattice planes in a sample.
+It provides information on crystal structure, phase, preferred crystal orientation (texture) and other structural parameters, such as average grain size, crystallinity, strain and crystal defects.
+In addition, X-ray diffraction peaks are produced by constructive interference of a monochromatic beam of X-rays diffracted at specific angles from each set of lattice planes in a sample.
 The peak intensities are determined by the distribution of atoms within the lattice.
 Consequently, the X-ray diffraction pattern is the fingerprint of the periodic atomic arrangements in a given material.
 A search of the ICDD (International Centre for Diffraction Data) database of X-ray diffraction patterns enables the phase identification of a large variety of crystalline samples.

 EAG’s multiple X-ray diffraction systems are equipped with optical modules that can be exchanged, depending on the analysis requirement, without affecting the accuracy of positioning.
 It is simple to change between line and point focus of the X-ray source, enabling simple switching from a regular XRD configuration to a high-resolution XRD configuration as needed.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.